 - 2 cups powdered sugar

-Store in refrigerator in air tight container for up to 7 days.
-Heat in microwave before serving for best taste.
+- To store, refrigerate in an air-tight container and heat before serving for best taste.
 Freeze in air tight container for up to 3 months.